Azerbaijani separatism in Iran: History

 In the 1990s, Iranian Azerbaijani secular nationalists became the basis of Pan-Turkism and Pro-Turkey politics among Iranian Azerbaijanis.
 Along with the spread of Turkish media after the 2000s, nationalism also increased among Iranian Azerbaijanis, with various Iranian government attempts at countering it.
 Tractor S.C. acted as a base for Azerbaijani nationalism, as well as racism particularly towards Persians and Kurds.
 Tractor S.C. supporters regularly carried flags of the Republic of Azerbaijan and the flag of Turkey inside the stadium.
 In 1992, Azerbaijan elected Abulfaz Elchibey, whose pro-Turkish and anti-Iranian rhetorics alienated Iran.
 Turkish and Azerbaijani support of Azerbaijani separatism in Iran had been the source of tensions between Azerbaijan, Turkey and Iran.
 During the Nagorno-Karabakh war in 2020, Iran arrested several pro-Azerbaijan activists in Iranian cities, including some Turkish citizens.
 In December 2020, Erdoğan recited a controversial poem that sparked a diplomatic crisis with Iran.
 Iran boycotted Turkish products due to the poem.

-Many Iranian Azerbaijani organizations began publishing underground material advocating for cultural and language rights, as well as federalism or secession and unification with the Republic of Azerbaijan.
-The organizations largely operated from exile, often in Baku or Europe, but many sympathizers remained active in Tabriz, Ardabil, and among Azerbaijani internal migrants in Tehran.

 Pan-Turkism became a dominant political current in Azerbaijan and Turkey.
 Pan-Turkist networks did maintain connections with Iranian Azerbaijani separatists, although they were often exaggerated by the Iranian government.

-Following the Second Nagorno-Karabakh War, there was a surge of nationalist sentiment among Iranian Azerbaijanis, many of whom sympathized with the Republic of Azerbaijan.
-This led to demonstrations against the Iranian support of Armenia and calls for unity between "Northern and Southern Azerbaijan".

-Iranian security services closely monitored cross-border Azerbaijani networks and periodically arrested individuals accused of ties to foreign separatist groups.
-Iran considered Pan-Turkism one of the most threatening out of all separatist movements in Iran, especially due to potential support from Turkey and Azerbaijan.

 The Republic of Azerbaijan had generally avoided direct support for Azerbaijani separatism in Iran, although pan-Turkist NGOs and media based in Azerbaijan played a major role in spreading nationalist narratives.